Natural Baby Life logo (480 x 130)

 Is balayage while breastfeeding safe?

-There has not been much research done on the effects of dyeing your hair while breastfeeding, but there are a few studies that have been done on pregnant women that indicate neither permanent or semi-permanent dyes are toxic and only a small amount of dye is absorbed through the scalp.
+There hasn’t been much research done on the effects of dyeing your hair while breastfeeding.
+However, there are a few studies on pregnant women that indicate neither permanent or semi-permanent dyes are toxic and only a small amount of dye is absorbed through the scalp.
 This also applies to getting a perm while breastfeeding.

 Since balayage does not require the dye to make direct contact with the scalp, even those small amounts will not be absorbed and your breast milk will be completely unaffected by the process.